akliouev/telebot/README.md

 To get the latest updates for the bot: telebot.sh --token=<TOKEN> --read

-This will dump a JSON structure with the latest updates for the given bot token
+This will dump a JSON structure with the latest updates for the given bot token.
+Useful to fiure out chat ids